duangsz/Disaster-Response-Pipeline/README.md

 Besides Anaconda3, the punkt, stopwords and wordnet packages under nltk need to be installed

 # Project Motivation
 For this project, I was building ETL and machine learning pipelines to analyze message people sent out during disasters.
-The outcome will be integrates with an API that classifies disaster messages.
+The outcome will be integrated with an API that classifies disaster messages.

 # File Descriptions
 There are three folders: